hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 ### V. Head Losses in Valves, Bends and Fittings

-The friction head loss of pulp suspensions in valves, bends and fittings may be determined from the basic equation for head loss, provided in the <a href="/fluid-flow-III/general.html" target="_blank">general fluid flow section</a>.
+The frictional head losses of pulp suspensions in valves, bends and fittings may be determined from the basic equation for head loss, provided in the <a href="/fluid-flow-III/general.html" target="_blank">general fluid flow section</a>.